odkr/lpassh-add/MANUAL.rst

 ===========

-**lpassh-add** adds **KEY** to the SSH authentication agent, just as **ssh-add** would, but looks up the passphrases for **KEY** in LastPass.
+**lpassh-add** adds **KEY** to the SSH authentication agent, just as **ssh-add** would, but looks up the passphrase for **KEY** in LastPass.
-If it can't the passphrase there, it asks you for it.
+If it can't find it there, it asks you for it.

-If you don't give any **KEY**, it tries to add ``~/.ssh/id_rsa``, ``~/.ssh/id_dsa``, ``~/.ssh/id_ecdsa``, and ``~/.ssh/id_ed25519``, ignoring those of them that don't exist.
+If you don't give any **KEY**, it tries to add ``~/.ssh/id_rsa``, ``~/.ssh/id_dsa``, ``~/.ssh/id_ecdsa``, and ``~/.ssh/id_ed25519``, ignoring those that don't exist.

-If you're not logged into LastPass and ``LPASSH_ADD_USERNAME`` is set, **lpassh-add** logs you into LastPass; it also logs you out again once it's done.
+If you're not logged into LastPass and ``LPASSH_ADD_USERNAME`` is set, **lpassh-add** logs you into LastPass; it also logs you out again when it's done.

-**lpassh-add** always retries the last passphrase it processed when unlocking the previous key.
-So, if you use the same passphrase for all keys, it will stop quering LastPass (or you) once it has found that passphrase.
+If you try to unlock multiple keys, **lpassh-add** always retries the last passphrase, regardless of whether it found that passphrase in LastPass or you've just entered it.
+So, if you use the same passphrase for all keys, it will stop quering LastPass or you once it has encountered that passphrase.

 OPTIONS